 If you’re around in October, you can even take part in a 10km run (it’s a race, but they’re probably trying to be inclusive)

 Howth is also one of the best spots in the country to get some seafood.

 Glendalough is a gorgeous part of Ireland that feels a million miles from the bustle of the city.
 This glacial valley of lakes and trees is just an hour away and easily reachable by car.
 Going by bus?
 Check out the timetable here.

-If you’ree looking for all the advice on Temple Bar, sorry to disappoint you.
+If you're looking for all the advice on Temple Bar, sorry to disappoint you.
 As one of the most touristic areas of Dublin, Ireland Temple Bar has been covered by a million other bloggers.
-I’d like to recommend you visit other parts of the city and not to fall into the trap of spending the day drinking over-priced beer and shopping souvenirs.
-There’s more to Dublin than Temple Bar.
+I'd like to recommend you visit other parts of the city and not fall into the trap of spending the day drinking over-priced beer and shopping for souvenirs.
+There's more to Dublin than Temple Bar and there are plenty of better, non-touristy places to explore.
 I just wish the tourist board would wake up to that fact.

 Are the Iveagh Gardens worth a visit?

 Yes, if you've got time.
 The Iveagh Gardens are small and secluded and there aren't any tourist attractions or notable things to do.
 But it is the perfect place to relax in nature in the middle of the city.